 Mostly we could reduce staff without firing people by just not extending completing projects.
-But we had to release a few people I that didn’t want to release.
-All are experts in their fields, and I believe no-one will have too big problems finding a new job.
+But we had to release a few people who didn’t want to release.
+All are experts in their fields, and I believe no one will have too big problem finding a new job.
 We did not fire people whose income is feeding their families.

 We learned that even in tough times, it is possible to keep cool and try to act responsibly.
 But to be honest, this was only possible because our investors saw the exceptional situation and decided to support p≡p.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Volker Birk: We’re using CRM.
 Our marketing team is still small, and we’re extending it now.
 For p≡p, most leads are coming from a personal relationship.
 Of course, this will change with the growing business.
 But we’re hoping to find partners who can support us in sales. p≡p is an ISV, and we’re IBM partners.
 There’s a lot of brilliant VARs and consulting companies out there.
 And the market demand for ZTA is huge, and this is a market opening phase.
 All customers heard it, all are asking for it, and most are not aware already what ZTA will mean for their business.
 This is the beginning of one of the hugest growths in the history of IT security. p≡p is ahead of the curve.

 Did you benefit from any government grants, and did that help keep your business afloat?